 DMARC, in conjunction with a dedicated IP (included in Pro or higher accounts), is a great start to getting industry-supported peace of mind.

-The DMARC aggregate and forensic reports are designed to be machine readable and can be difficult for humans to make sense of.
+The DMARC aggregate and forensic reports are designed to be machine-readable and can be difficult for humans to make sense of.
 You will also need to utilize a DMARC report monitoring service to collect the reports and present the information in a meaningful way that leads to actionable insights.
-Return Path's Email Brand Monitor is one, and Agari is another.
+Valimail is an example.

 - Deploy DKIM & SPF by setting up reverse DNS for your SendGrid IP.

 - Ensure proper DKIM and SPF signing for your authenticated domain.